lileesystems-com/t-cloud-api/README.md

-# Reference implemetations to access Lilee T-Cloud API
+# Reference implemetations of using Lilee T-Cloud API